kevinolega/callcentertrainingtips/_posts/2015-01-26-learn-fluent-english.md

 The solution is simple.

-Practice basic english by answering or asking yourself the questions.
+Practice basic English by answering or asking yourself the questions.

 >If you’re a Filipina who’s thinking, I’m already good in English and I’m chatting with foreigners and they think my English is good, think again.
 They might just think you’re hot and anything you say is good to them.
 In a work environment, the mastery of basics will lead to the excellent results.**